thorsten/phpMyFAQ/docs/administration.md

 | 1           | Can you buy me an ice cream? | Strawberry or chocolate is available. | ice,strawberry,chocolate | en            | Thorsten | thorsten@phpmyfaq.de    | true   | true   |

 > [!NOTE]
-> All cells are required except of the keywords.
+> All cells are required except for the keywords.
 Additionally, you are able to use several keywords that are seperated with commas.

 ### 5.4.2 Exports